vippsas/vipps-developers/common-topics/vipps-landing-page.md

   If not, the payment will fail.
 * The user is not able to provide a different phone number for completing the payment.
-This means that a "Vipps for those under 15" (that cannot pay businesses) can not have someone else pay for them.
+This means that a "Vipps for those under 15" (that cannot pay businesses) cannot have someone else pay for them.
 * The user is not sent to a `fallback` URL (the result page) after completion of the payment.
   The "result page" is just the confirmation in the Vipps app.